 6. Get Clinical Examination Done Yearly

 After the age of 35, it is recommended to get a clinical examination done by an experienced breast surgeon every year.
-In women with a family history of breast cancer, it is recommended to get annual clinical examination done after the age of 25.
+In women with a family history of breast cancer, it is recommended to get an annual clinical examination done after the age of 25.

 7. Get Mammography Done